dmaerzendorfer/dmaerzendorfer.github.io/_posts/2024-02-07-UnitySandbox.md

 * A fake liquid shader
 * A test implementation of VFX using the Skinned Mesh Renderer's Vertex Positions.
 * A system for changing color palettes.
 In addition I tested out some things with pixelization filters.
+* A simple AudioManager.
+For the usage in GameJams where it is not worth it to integrate fmod or wwise.

 ### Repo
 <a href="https://github.com/dmaerzendorfer/UnitySandbox">https://github.com/dmaerzendorfer/UnitySandbox</a>